retr0cube/virg/README.md

 # Introduction:
- - This is an API That helps Developers & New comers get Their Add-on done quickly & easily; That said it makes Modding in ⛏ Minecraft: Bedrock Edition "Technically" easier with Neptune :)
+ - This is an API That helps you get your Add-on done quickly & easily; That said it makes Modding in ⛏ Minecraft: Bedrock Edition "Technically" easier with Neptune :)